airchains-network/docs/docs/rollups/advanced-rollup-deployment-guide.md

 ## Deploying a rollup

+This section provides a comprehensive, step-by-step guide to deploying your rollup with advanced configurations and custom parameters.
+It covers the entire deployment lifecycle, starting from configuring access to the Junction Network and deploying the Application-Specific Contract (ASC), to generating and provisioning cryptographic keys for the FHE smart contract, setting up the ZK FHE Prover, and finally configuring and initializing the Operator, Gateway, Data Availability (DA) layer, and Sequencer components.
+Follow these instructions to ensure a successful and customized rollup deployment.

 ### Step 1: Configure Access to the Junction Network

 Set up your environment by downloading the junctiond binary, making it executable, and generating the necessary keys that will be used to manage your rollup deployments.